happie-chappie/project-21/README.md

 The project tracks the building of DevSecOps agents

-I'll help design the Code Security Analysis Agent with a detailed architecture focusing on its core components and interactions.
+Code Security Analysis Agent design with a detailed architecture focusing on its core components and interactions.

 ```mermaid
 flowchart TB